 To summarise, I'd like to emphasize that not all Cockers are re-homed because they are problem dogs.

-As you've seen above, many are placed into shelters because their owners can no longer care for them.
+As you've seen above, many are placed in shelters because their owners can no longer care for them.

 One or two dogs may have been removed from an environment where they have been ill-treated or weren't socialized or trained correctly.

-In these circumstances, the dog may well have some behavioural problems, and it's entirely possible (with lots of love and affection) to retrain these dogs.
+In these circumstances, the dog may have some behavioural problems, and it's entirely possible (with lots of love and affection) to retrain them.

 The staff at dog adoption centres will typically have a history or at least a little background on the dog to be re-homed and will let you know if there are any issues to be worked through.

-The volunteers will do their utmost to match you with a Cocker Spaniel perfect for you and your family circumstances.
+The volunteers will do their utmost to match you with a Cocker Spaniel perfect for you and your family's circumstances.

 At least give it some thought?
 Please?

-Our visitors often drop me a line to let me know about their Cocker Spaniel adoption or rescue stories, some are very sad, but mostly they have happy endings!
+Our visitors often drop me a line to tell me about their Cocker Spaniel adoption or rescue stories, some are very sad, but mostly they have happy endings!

 Title: Squirrel